-3.13 Final presentation
+3.15 Final presentation

-The date of the final presentation is already fixed in the agreement.
+The date of the final presentation is set after a positive go/no-go meeting.
 When planning that day, you take into account the availability of the university supervisor(s), the examiner and external supervisors (if applicable).
-Please check in the HWM thesis organization Excel sheet if the presentation is indeed scheduled to avoid last-minute requests and disappointments if your preferred time slot is no longer available.
+Please check in the HWM theses and internships sheet if the presentation is indeed scheduled to avoid last-minute requests and disappointments if your preferred time slot is no longer available.

 You are in charge of your planning, so don't wait for your supervisors to mention the final presentation, but raise the topic yourself.
 Ask your supervisors if they think the quality of your work is high enough to present within the planned time frame; if not, apply for extension (no later than 4 weeks before completion; Sec.
-3.8).
+3.10).